Ikeja Golf Club to sue building control agency over ‘invasion’ - Daily Trust

 “The unfortunate and Illegal invasion of the golf club by thugs and armed police officers in the guise of a so-called enforcement team of LABSCA leaves a sour taste in the mouth for a state like Lagos –the Centre of Excellence where the rule of law and decorum should expectedly be the order of the day.”

-The manager disclosed that a lady -an admin staff of the club was assaulted and her mobile phone seized and taken away by the LABSCA enforcement team.
+The manager alleged that a lady, an admin staff of the club, was assaulted and her mobile phone taken away by the LABSCA enforcement team.

-“It is a fact that the mandate of LABSCA is primarily that of building control which does not include to invade, assault, illegally arrest and detain innocent citizens as well as seal up a golf course over a case of a stray golf ball as they have claimed,” he added.

-A member of the club who was around during the invasion identified as Omolara Mary said she was practically stripped naked by security officers attached to the enforcement team.
+A member of the club, who was around during the invasion identified as Omolara Mary, said she was stripped by security officers attached to the enforcement team.

-“I came around to play with a friend when the LASBCA officials came and they were beating all the staff.
-I spoke to one of them asking what was their offence.
-The only offence those staff committed that day was coming to work.
-As I was talking to one of them, two female officers came in and started harassing me.
-All my body and skin were outside.
-The lady dragged me and the second lady started beating me and my friend was screaming.
-They started apologising after they realised I am not a staff of the club.”

-GM of the club, Joseph Alao Israel, who was detained alongside the Club Accountant said they were held incommunicado for almost 24 hours.
+GM of the club, Joseph Alao Israel, who was detained alongside the Club’s accountant, said they were held incommunicado for almost 24 hours.

-“They took us to Task Force Office at Oshodi.
-From past 11 on Wednesday, I was only released by 4 p.m on Thursday,” he said.

-Another member of the club, Akeem Ishola, explained that any ball going out of the fence is accidental because no golfer wants his ball to go out.

 However, the LASBCA said it shut down the club over public safety concerns arising from multiple instances of negligence.